shortlist-digital/agreable-catfish-importer-plugin/README.md

 ### --debug

-To get any output from the wp command, event success/failure messages and info messages you need to have the
+If you are having trouble or not receiving any output from the wp cli command then you can add the `--debug` flag to get detailed output from wp cli.

 # Queues